-The Z500 outputs considered in this study are archived in the Mésocentre ESPRI.
-We selected the nine CMIP6-GCMs presented in Table 1 according to the following criteria: one GCM per each climate research centre, as different versions of the same model could present model-dependent similarities (Ullmann et al., 2014); GCMs having both SSP2-4.5 and SSP5-8.5 scenarios available; GCMs with the "r1i1p1f1" run available (where "r1": initial conditions, "i1": initialization method, "p1": physical scheme, and "f1": forcing configuration), as this is the most frequently accessible simulation.
-The analysed periods are 30-year long: 1980-2009 (HIST hereafter) and 2070-2099 (SSP2 or SSP5 hereafter, according to the scenario).
+The Z500 outputs considered in this study are archived in the Mésocentre ESPRI (Ensemble de services pour la recherche à l'IPSL).
+We selected the nine CMIP6 GCMs presented in Table 1 according to the following criteria: one GCM per each climate research centre, as different versions of the same model could present model-dependent similarities (Ullmann et al., 2014); GCMs having both SSP2-4.5 and SSP5-8.5 scenarios available; and GCMs with the "r1i1p1f1" run available (where "r1": initial conditions; "i1": initialization method; "p1": physical scheme; and "f1": forcing configuration), as this is the most frequently accessible simulation.
+The analysed periods are 30 yr long: 1980-2009 (HIST hereafter) and 2070-2099 (SSP2 or SSP5 hereafter, according to the scenario).

-100 3 Methods
+3 Methods